IAM5K/uccp/README.md

-# uccp
-MP Police Internship : Unified Cyber Crime Portal
+# MP Police Internship : Unified Cyber Crime Portal
+Write-up will be available soon.
+Thanks for visiting.